 To clarify, election emphasizes the crucial element of God choosing to be in a relationship with me and my choice to be in a relationship with Him.
 Throughout the Bible, God established covenants with His chosen people.

 The term covenant “simply describes the formal binding together of two parties in a relationship, on the basis of mutual personal commitment, with consequences for keeping or breaking the commitment.”ESV Study Bible notes re: Genesis 2:17

 Additionally, these covenants reflected God’s promises to save His chosen ones from their destructive path.
 Only through a restored relationship with their Creator can people receive the original blessings promised by Him.

 Abraham illustrates election.

 For example, Genesis 17 illustrates God’s desire to personally connect with those who choose Him.

 When Abram was ninety-nine years old the Lord appeared to Abram and said to him, “I am God Almighty; walk before me, and be blameless, that I may make my covenant between me and you, and may multiply you greatly.”Genesis 17:1–2 ESV

 “And I will establish my covenant between me and you and your offspring after you throughout their generations for an everlasting covenant, to be God to you and to your offspring after you.”Genesis 17:7 ESV

-This intimate discussion between God and Abram evidences God’s deep desire to be in relationship with individuals throughout the ages.
+This intimate discussion between God and Abram evidences God’s deep desire to be in a relationship with individuals throughout the ages.